-A specialty trailer that exceeds legal dimensions may carry revenue-generating payload of legal dimensions and weight on the deadhead leg of a permitted trip; these legal dimension loads must be identified on the oversize and/or overweight permit.
+A specialty trailer that exceeds legal dimensions may carry revenue-generating payload of legal dimensions and weight on the empty or return leg of a permitted trip; these legal dimension loads must be identified on the oversize and/or overweight permit.
 Specialty trailers are prohibited from making repetitive or two-way hauling of loads normally carried on legal dimensioned semi-trailers and trailers.
-A load placed on a specialty trailer shall not exceed legal width or weight and must be centered on the trailer.
-On an overlength specialty trailer the loaded area shall not exceed 53' and there must be no overhangs on the front or rear of the trailer.
+A load placed on a specialty trailer for the empty or return leg of a permitted trip shall not exceed legal width or weight and must be centered on the trailer.
+On an over-length specialty trailer, the loaded area shall not exceed 53 feet and there must be no overhangs on the front or rear of the trailer.